python-lsp/python-lsp-ruff/README.md

 For more information on the diagnostic severities please refer to [the official LSP reference](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#diagnosticSeverity).

-Note that `python-lsp-ruff` does *not* accept regex, and it will *not* check whether the error code exists.
-If the custom severity level is not displayed, please check first that the error code is correct and that the given value is one of the possible keys from above.
+With `v2.0.0` it is also possible to use patterns to match codes.
+Rules match if the error code starts with the given pattern.
+If multiple patterns match the error code, `python-lsp-ruff` chooses the one with the most amount of matching characters.